 sudo gem install cocoapods

-Navigate to your project directory in Terminal and run:
+- Navigate to your project directory and initialize CocoaPods:

 pod init